ajberkley/cl-binary-store/README.md

 fixnum, single-float, double-float, (complex double-float), and (complex single-float).

-All array types are supported, with the addition of specialized compact and fast writers for vectors and arrays of simple-bit-vectors, simple-base-string, single-floats, double-floats, fixnums, sb8, sb16, sb32, sb64, ub2, ub4, ub7, ub8, ub15, ub16, ub31, ub32,
+All array types are supported, with the addition of specialized compact and very fast writers / readers for vectors and arrays of simple-bit-vectors, simple-base-string, single-floats, double-floats, fixnums, sb8, sb16, sb32, sb64, ub2, ub4, ub7, ub8, ub15, ub16, ub31,
-ub62, and ub64 (all these being supported by SBCL).
+ub32, ub62, and ub64 (all these being supported by SBCL).

-structure-objects and standard-objects have good default serialize/deserializers and also conditions.
+structure-objects and standard-objects have good default serialize/deserializers, and also conditions.

 symbols, hash-tables, and pathnames are supported.